ManaswiKolani/ManaswiKolani/README.md

-🌱 I'm Manaswi, a senior at the University of Wisconsin - Madison.
+🌱 I'm Manaswi, a recent University of Wisconsin–Madison graduate.
-🔭 Majors: Computer Science, Data Science
+🎓 B.S. in Computer Science and Data Science

 ---